 For example, Tealeaf can identify what campaigns or interactions triggered a customer session to end prematurely and result in a non-conversion.
 IBM says the acquisition is part of enhancing its smarter commerce initiative.
+Big Blue is betting on commerce software as a whole.
 Big Data 50 – the hottest Big Data startups of 2014 - Startup 50.
 From “Fast Data” to visualization software to tools used to track “Social Whales,” the Big Data 50 has it covered.

 The 50 startups in the Big Data 50 are an impressive lot.
 In fact, the Big Data space in general is so hot that you might start worrying about it overheating – kind of like one of those mid-summer drives through the Mojave Desert.
 The signs warn you to turn off your AC for a reason.
 Personally, I think we’re a long way away from any sort of Big Data bubble.
 In fact, after a few decades following the “voodoo” of supply side economics, which fetishized the mysterious and elusive “rational consumer,” the strides we’re making towards being a more evidence-based economy still have us pretty much just playing catch up.
 These 50 Big Data startups are working to change that.
 Here’s a sampling of the startups in the Big Data 50 report.
 Big Data Startups Poised for Explosive Growth These startups are relatively new to the scene, but have made big strides in a short amount of time.
 Predictive analytics.
 Predictive analytics encompasses a variety of statistical techniques from modeling, machine learning, and data mining that analyze current and historical facts to make predictions about future, or otherwise unknown, events.
 In business, predictive models exploit patterns found in historical and transactional data to identify risks and opportunities.